Suicide of Amanda Todd: Investigation, arrest, trial, and conviction

 Dutch authorities dropped some child pornography charges in October 2015; Coban's case went to trial in February 2017, and concluded on March 16, 2017.
 He faced 72 charges of sexual assault and extortion in the Netherlands involving 39 alleged victims (34 young women and five men in countries as various as Britain, Canada, Norway and the U.S., some of whom had been harassed for years); eventually convicted and sentenced on the Dutch charges of internet fraud and blackmail, he faced five separate Canadian charges related to Todd (herself not one of the 39), and it was anticipated that he would be extradited to Canada no sooner than the middle of 2018 whilst serving his Dutch sentence of 10 years and 8 months.
 Carol Todd expressed relief at the sentence.

 In December 2019, it was reported that Canadian authorities were preparing for the extradition.
 Due to problems obtaining travel documents for Coban and his lawyer, Robert Malewicz, the extradition was delayed until December 2020.
 The trial began in the Supreme Court of British Columbia on June 6, 2022.
 On August 5, 2022, the jury found Coban guilty of all charges.
 On October 14, 2022, Coban was sentenced to 13 years in prison by the presiding judge, who used her discretion to add a year to the 12 years sought by the Crown attorney, citing aggravating factors including the sophistication of the blackmail scheme, the widespread distribution of Todd's images, and Coban's lack of remorse.

 On December 21, 2023, a Dutch judge reduced Coban's sentence for his crimes against Todd to six years in prison.
 It will be served consecutively to an 11-year prison sentence for sexually extorting 33 other victims.
+On January 28, 2025, the Supreme Court of the Netherlands rejected Coban's bid to scrap his Canadian sentence.